 About the Campaign

-MRCI has been working with undocumented migrants since it was founded in 2001.
-We started by supporting people who fell out of the employment permit system.
-In response to growing numbers of undocumented people accessing the Drop-In Centre, and the clear need for a comprehensive solution MRCI helped undocumented people come together to form the Justice for the Undocumented Campaign group (JFU) in 2010.
+MRCI has been working with undocumented migrants since it was founded in 2001, by supporting people who fell out of the employment permit system.
+In response to growing numbers of undocumented people accessing the Drop-In Centre, and the clear need for a comprehensive solution, MRCI helped undocumented people come together to form the Justice for the Undocumented Campaign group (JFU) in 2010.

-JFU members have taken action many times over the 9 years, with undocumented people bravely coming forward and showing their faces in marches, vigils, banner drops, selfies, press conferences and even contributing to parliamentary debates
+JFU members have taken action many times over the 12 years, with undocumented people bravely coming forward and showing their faces in marches, vigils, banner drops, selfies, press conferences and even contributing to parliamentary debates.

-We have been part of a long tough campaign and will continue the fight until all undocumented people get a legal status.
-Our campaign has already had its fair share of wins
+It’s been a long tough campaign and MRCI and JFU will continue the fight until all undocumented people get a legal status.

-JFU is made up of over 1,700 undocumented migrants and is growing daily.
+JFU is made up of over 3,000 undocumented migrants and is growing daily.
 The JFU strategy group meets regularly and, with the support of MRCI, plans actions and develops campaign strategies.
-We also work hard to share information with other undocumented people about rights and entitlements here in Ireland.